 Pick up your inner tubes at Big Boys Toys ($10) near Four Corners or Madison River Tubing ($13) on Main Street.
 They’ve even got cooler tubes to hold your beverages and Bluetooth speakers to play your tunes.
 Madison River Tubing also provides a shuttle from their store, no car needed.

 If you’re looking for a serious workout and a Nordic skiing adventure, drive just a few miles past Bridger Bowl.
-Bohart has 18 miles of groomed tracks that crisscross the spectacular Bridger Canyon.
+Crosscut Mountain has 35 miles of groomed tracks that crisscross the spectacular Bridger Canyon.
 On an uncrowded weekday, you might feel like you’re the only one on the trail.

 Dinner: Pizza Campania